sayeemabdullah/CSS-Cribsheet/README.md

 ## Overflow

 Sometimes in a fixed-sized element, overflow happens.
 In those cases, we use `overflow: hidden;` to hide the overflowed content or we can also use `overflow: scroll;` or `overflow: auto;`.
-To contol by the X (Horizontal) and Y (Vertical) axis by using two values like `overflow: hidden auto;`.
+To control by the X (Horizontal) and Y (Vertical) axis by using two values like `overflow: hidden auto;`.

 ___